madformuse/lcboinc/README.md

 ## Stopping Containers

-In the samme directory (once you've exited from bash) just run "docker-compose down -v".
+In the same directory (once you've exited from bash) just run "docker-compose down -v".
 The -v also removes the data volumes so you'll be starting with a blank slate next time.
 If you want to keep your existing mysql data then just omit that option.

 ## Admin Page